deepgram/dg_react_agent/README.md

 -   **Voice Agent Interaction:** Connects to Deepgram's Voice Agent API, enabling two-way voice conversations.
 -   **Microphone Handling:** Manages browser microphone access (requesting permissions) and audio capture using the Web Audio API.
 -   **Agent Audio Playback:** Automatically plays audio responses received from the voice agent using the Web Audio API.
--   **Robust Control:** Provides methods to programmatically start, stop, interrupt the agent, toggle sleep mode, and update agent instructions.
+-   **Robust Control:** Provides methods to programmatically start, stop, interrupt the agent, toggle sleep mode, update agent instructions, and inject messages.
--   **Event-Driven:** Uses callbacks (`props`) to deliver transcription updates, agent state changes, agent utterances, connection status, errors, and more.
+-   **Event-Driven:** Uses callbacks (`props`) to deliver transcription updates, agent state changes, agent utterances, user messages, connection status, errors, and more.
 *   **Keyterm Prompting:** Supports Deepgram's Keyterm Prompting feature for improved accuracy on specific terms (requires Nova-3 model).
 *   **Sleep/Wake:** Includes functionality to put the agent into a sleep state where it ignores audio input until explicitly woken.
 -   **Headless:** Contains **no UI elements**, giving you complete control over the look and feel of your application.